jantman/puppet-archlinux-workstation/README.markdown

   create SSH keys for the user.
 Default: "/home/${username}.
   If set to undef, this module will not act on anything within the user's home directory.
+* __swapfile_path__ - Path to create a swapfile at.
+Set to undef to not create and use a swap file.
+Default: /swapfile.
+* __swapfile_size__ - If $swapfile_path is not undef, override
+  the default of this parameter in archlinux_workstation::swapfile.
+* __gui__ - Install a graphical/desktop environment.
+Currently
+  accepted values are "kde" or undef.
+Pull requests welcome for others.
+  X will be installed either way.

 ### archlinux_workstation::base_packages